Adaptive bitrate streaming: Adobe HTTP Dynamic Streaming (HDS)

 "HTTP Dynamic streaming is the process of efficiently delivering streaming video to users by dynamically switching among different streams of varying quality and size during playback.
 This provides users with the best possible viewing experience their bandwidth and local computer hardware (CPU) can support.
 Another major goal of dynamic streaming is to make this process smooth and seamless to users, so that if up-scaling or down-scaling the quality of the stream is necessary, it is a smooth and nearly unnoticeable switch without disrupting the continuous playback."

 Flash Player and Flash Media Server supported adaptive bit-rate streaming over the traditional RTMP protocol, as well as HTTP, similar to the HTTP-based solutions from Apple and Microsoft, HTTP dynamic streaming being supported in Flash Player 10.1 and later.
 HTTP-based streaming has the advantage of not requiring any firewall ports to be opened outside of the normal ports used by web browsers.
 HTTP-based streaming also allows video fragments to be cached by browsers, proxies, and CDNs, drastically reducing the load on the source server.

+As of 2026 Adobe HDS is considered deprecated and no longer used in any large scale deployments.